Eschatologue/CM_wiki/docs/class/magus/arcanist.md

 **Spellbook**

 :   You gain a Spellbook that contains a number of spells of your choice equal to your number of Spells Known, which replace your current Spells Known.
 You choose these new spells from the Magus or Wizard spell list, but they must be of a level that you have the spell slots for as shown on the Magus table.
-Your Arcane Spellbook is a Tiny item that can be enchanted as part of your Arcane Armory.
+Your Arcane Spellbook is a Tiny item that can be enchanted as part of your Arcane Armoury.

 **Preparing Spells**